opendocsg/slw-judgments-backfill/2005_SGHC_178/report.md

 **Kan Ting Chiu J:**

-1       After I heard and disposed of the application on 8 September 2005 ([2005] SGHC 173), I heard further arguments at the request of the litigant-members.
+1       After I heard and disposed of the application on 8 September 2005 (<span class="citation">[2005] SGHC 173</span>), I heard further arguments at the request of the litigant-members.

 2       At the conclusion of the further hearing on 19 September 2005, I confirmed my orders of 8 September.
 I will set out the developments following 8 September 2005.